telerik/xaml-docs/controls/radbreadcrumb/overvew.md

 * __TextMode and UI Navigation__- The Telerik __RadBreadcrumb__ control enhances further your web application’s capabilities through the rich navigation functionality.
 Your users can navigate in the control by entering a destination in a text mode or by choosing an item from the __RadBreadcrumbItem__'s children collection.
 [Read More]({%slug radbreadcrumb-features-overview%})

 * __Styling and Appearance__ - The __RadBreadcrumb__ control ships with several pre-defined themes that can be used to style it.
 Furthermore, Telerik's unique style building mechanism allows you to change the skin’s color scheme with just a few clicks.
-[Read More]({%slug radbreadcrumb-templates%})

 * __Keyboard Support__ - Navigate through the nodes of the breadcrumb without using the mouse.
 The keyboard can replace the mouse by allowing you to perform navigation, expanding and selecting the breadcrumb items.

 * __Item Images__ - __RadBreadcrumb__ gives you the ability to define images for each item [Read More]({%slug radbreadcrumb-features-overview%})

-* __Enhanced Routed Events Framework__ - To help your code become even more elegant and concise, we have implemented Enhanced Routed Events Framework for __RadControls__ for Silverlight.
-This gives you more freedom when you design your applications, since you can write instance handlers as well as class handlers for the routed events of our controls.

-* __Expression Blend Support__ -  All __RadControls__ for Silverlight can be easily customized using Expression Blend.

 ## See Also
  * [Visual Structure]({%slug radbreadcrumb-visual-structure%})